LinuxForHealth/FHIR/fhir-bucket/README.md

 This tracking database is used to allocate these discovered entries (resource bundles) to loaders with free capacity.
 Several loader instances (JVMs) can be run in parallel and will coordinate their work using the common tracking database.

 When an instance of the fhir-bucket loader starts, it registers itself by creating a new entry in the loader_instances table.
-It periodically updates the heartbeat_tstamp of this record to indicate its liveness.
-Periodically, loader instances will perform a liveness check, looking for any instances with an old heartbeat_tstamp.
-If the timestamp is considered too old, then the loader instance is considered to have failed.
-Any jobs it was running or had been assigned are cleared so that they can be picked up by another loader instance.
+It periodically updates the heartbeat_tstamp of this record to publicize its liveness.
+Periodically, loader instances will perform a liveness check, looking for any other instances with an old heartbeat_tstamp.
+If the timestamp is considered too old, then the respective loader instance is considered to have failed.
+Any jobs it was running or had been assigned are cleared so that they can be picked up by another loader instance and hopefully completed successfully (see ClearStaleAllocations class).

+The COS scanner periodically scans COS to look for new items.
+It also checks each current item to see if the signature (size, modified time or etag hash) has changed.
+If a change is detected, the version number is incremented and any current allocation is cleared (recinded).

+The job allocation is performed by a thread in the `CosReader` class.
+This thread loops, asking the database to assign it new work when the loader has free capacity (see the AllocateJobs class).
+If the database assigns fewer jobs than the available capacity, this indicates we've run out of work to do so the loop will sleep for a short while before asking again so as not to overload the database.

+Each time a bundle is allocated to a loader for processing, a new record in RESOURCE_BUNDLE_LOADS is created.
+Any logical ids or errors generated during the processing of the bundle are recorded against the specific RESOURCE_BUNDLE_LOADS record.
+This permits tracking of multiple loads of the same bundle over time.
+The same bundle may be loaded multiple times if previous loads did not complete, or if recycling is enabled.

 Processing of files/entries from COS is performed with two thread pools.
 The first thread pool is used to parallelize the processing of individual files.
 This is useful when there are large numbers of files, e.g. one per patient.